Skip to content

 periodSeconds: 10

-Pause and predict: If a pod’s liveness probe passes but its readiness probe fails, what will kubectl get pods show in the READY and STATUS columns?
-Will the pod be restarted?
+Pause and predict: if a pod’s liveness probe passes but its readiness probe fails, what will kubectl get pods show in the READY and STATUS columns, and will the pod be restarted?
+The expected result is a pod that remains Running but not fully ready, such as 0/1, and kubelet should not restart it merely because readiness failed.

 ┌────────────────────────────────────────────────────────────────┐